HadrienG2/3photons-julia/Porting_Notes.md

 dispatch considerations.

-However, this lack of OO module structuration does tend to negatively impact documentation, since many modules feel like a huge unsorted heap of method.
-More tools should probably be provided to package authors so that they can make their automatically generated docs easier to navigate by structuring their method list better.
+However, this lack of OO module structuration does tend to negatively impact documentation, since the documentation of many modules feels like a huge unsorted heap of method as a result.
+More tools should probably be provided to package authors, so that they can make their automatically generated docs easier to navigate by structuring their method list better.

 ### Text output formatting control